thehajime/asiabsdcon-1803/content.md

 - i'm going to talk about *Linux is great* (sorry)
 - but Linux or xxxBSD doesn't matter

-- re-composable operating system kernel
+- re-composable, re-usable, flexible operating system kernel <br>should make everyone happy

 Note: